2021 Copa do Brasil: Qualified teams

 As the 2020 Copa FMF was cancelled, its 2021 Copa do Brasil berth was awarded to the best placed team in the 2020 Campeonato Mato-Grossense not already qualified, Luverdense (2020 Campeonato Mato-Grossense 3rd place).

 As the 2020 Copa Rio was cancelled, its 2021 Copa do Brasil berth was awarded to the Torneio Extra runners-up, Madureira.

 Format

 The competition is a single-elimination tournament, the first two rounds are played as a single match and the rest are played as a two-legged ties.
 Twelve teams enter in the third round, which are teams qualified for 2021 Copa Libertadores (8), Série A best team not qualified for 2021 Copa Libertadores, Série B champions, Copa Verde champions and Copa do Nordeste champions.
 The remaining 80 teams play in the first round, the 40 winners play the second round, and the 20 winners play the third round.
 Finally, the sixteen third round winners advance to the round of 16.

 Schedule

-The schedule of the competition is as follows:
+The schedule of the competition was as follows: